-Under accrual-based accounting, revenue and expenses are recorded when they are earned or incurred, rather than when cash is received or paid (for example, if your charity has had confirmation that it will receive a grant, but it has not yet been paid, you would still record this as revenue).
+Under accrual-based accounting, income and expenses are recorded when they are earned or incurred, rather than when cash is received or paid (for example, if your charity has had confirmation that it will receive a grant, but it has not yet been paid, you would still record this as income).
 Accrual-based accounting is typical in organisations with a significant number of transactions, recorded using accounting software, often with the help of an accountant.
 Accrual-based accounting allows for concepts such as depreciation and bad debts.

-The date to which a performance report is prepared.
+The date to which a Performance Report is prepared.
 It is usually an end of the month date (for example 31 March 20xx).

 Under cash-based accounting, transactions are recorded at the time that cash is received or paid, rather than when earned or incurred.
 Cash-based accounting is typical in organisations where transactions tend to be small in number and size, and relatively uncomplicated.
-A cash book, which could be paper based or in an excel workbook, is usually used in cash-based accounting to record transactions.
+A cash book, which could be paper based or in an Excel workbook, is usually used in cash-based accounting to record transactions.

 The power to govern the financial and operating policies of another entity so as to benefit from its activities.

-An entity is an organisation which may take any number of forms, including but not limited to, registered charity, company, incorporated association, unincorporated association or trust.
+An entity is an organisation which may take any number of forms, including, but not limited to, registered charity, company, incorporated association, unincorporated association or trust.

 ‘Expenses’ for the purposes of the standards are the expenses of an organisation’s day-to-day activities.
-Expenses do not include capital expenses (such as the purchase of motor vehicles, land, buildings etc.).
-Go to Which tier will I use? for more information.
+Expenses do not include capital expenses (such as the purchase of motor vehicles, land, buildings etc.) Go to Which tier will I use? for more information.

 Registered charities need to consider the relationships they have with other entities as this could affect which reporting tier they use.
 Reporting must give a full picture of a charity’s activities, performance and financial position.